Part III: Kernel Services

 Use try-lock mechanisms (

-pthread_mutex_trylock()) to attempt acquiring locks without blocking indefinitely.Implement timeout mechanisms when acquiring locks to prevent indefinite waiting.
+pthread_mutex_trylock()) to attempt acquiring locks without blocking indefinitely.Use timed lock mechanisms (

 Note